alex-paynedwyer/single-molecule-tools-alpd/README.md

 11. Signal to noise ratio (this is used later for the **sifting** step)
 12. Frame in which laser exposure began.

+`superResPlot`: uses the TRACKS.mat file to export as .csv a list of localisations that can be used in packages such as ThunderSTORM (Fiji) to generate super-resolution images.

 ## Characteristic molecular brightness

 To determine stoichiometry, periodicity or total molecule number, one must first estimate the typical intensity of a single fluorophore: the _characteristic molecular brightness_.
 For publication, I recommend reporting this as a number of photons per localisation (using the detector's gain factor in photoelectrons/ADU).
 Within ADEMScode, only the value in ADU detector counts is needed, referred to as '`Isingle`'.